stevemclaugh/preservation-torrent/README.md

     - ...

-- **Larger datasets can be issued on their own, as a "bundle" containing a single dataset).**
+- **Larger datasets can be issued on their own, as a numbered bundle containing a single dataset.**

+- DataRefuge\_099/
+    - _md5list.chk
+    - dataset\_foo.zip
+    - dataset_foo.json
+    - README.txt

-- Material should not be bundled thematically, except by chronology.
-Because you can't add files to an existing torrent, thematically organized collections become unmanageable over time.
-Instead, assign datasets to bundles chronologically.
+- **Material should not be bundled thematically.**

+    - Because you can't add files to an existing torrent, thematically organized collections become unmanageable over time.

+    - Instead, assign datasets to bundles chronologically.

-- The fewer individual files in a torrent bundle, the better.
-If each torrent points to 1000 files, people's clients may crash.
+- **The fewer individual files in a torrent bundle, the better.**

+    - If each torrent points to 1000 files, people's clients may crash.

+    - Each torrent should be capped at 400–500 individual files.

 - Choose discreet filenames.
 The content of a file is a bit less likely to be indexed in a metadata search/surveillance sweep.
     - individual torrents are vulnerable to poisoning attacks